 - Frequently clean and scrape dirt build-up from the surface of the belt. - Check inside slider belt drive rolls.
-Especially observe the V-guide (on the center-inside of presort belt) and the grooves in the drive rolls.
+Especially observe the V-guides (inside of presort belt) and the grooves in the drive rolls.

 WARNING: The belt must be adjusted and properly aligned on the V-guides or irreparable damage will be done to the belt.
 Do not over-tighten presort belt or it will cause tearing at the joint.